What tinnitus is

 Most people find that their tinnitus improves over time.

 Most people describe tinnitus as “ringing in the ears”, but some people hear other sounds such as:

-There may be a single sound or two or more, and the sound may be low, medium or high pitched.
-It may be there all the time, or come and go.
+There may be a single sound or 2 or more, and the sound may be low, medium or high pitched.
+It may be there all the time or come and go.

 Many people get tinnitus for a short time – for example, after being exposed to loud music, or when they have congestion because of a cold.
 But for some people, it doesn’t go away.

 This audio clip simulates what tinnitus might sound like to some people.